ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-power-cooling-module-replacement.md

 <properties
-   pageTitle="更換 StorSimple 裝置上的 PCM | Microsoft Azure" description="說明如何取下及更換 StorSimple 裝置上的電源和冷卻模組" services="storsimple"
+   pageTitle="Replace a PCM on your StorSimple device | Microsoft Azure" description="Explains how to remove and replace the Power and Cooling Module (PCM) on your StorSimple device" services="storsimple" documentationCenter="" authors="alkohli"
-   documentationCenter=""
-   authors="alkohli"